-Local Network India > >
+Local Networks > >

-At Vestas we have made an effort to demonstrate our sustainability leadership locally by joining the United Nations Global Compact Local Network in India.
+At Vestas we have made an effort to demonstrate our sustainability leadership locally by joining the United Nations Global Compact Local Networks including, the Indian, Nordic and Singaporean networks.
 Vestas considers this as an opportunity to promote stronger sustainability efforts for businesses in their local context.
-The local network was founded in 2003 in New Delhi, and is one of the largest in the world, focusing on promoting awareness, supporting social and rural development and engaging in research and events.